KYC-hub/ComplyZense/testing_plan.md

 #### Create Account/Log In Account

-Test Case

-To register for a new account, and log in with said account
+Test Case : To register for a new account, and log in with said account

-Expected Result

-Account creation successfully registers, and successfully log on
+Expected Result : Account creation successfully registers, and successfully log on

-Pass/ Fail
+Pass/ Fail : Pass

-Pass

-Remarks

-Works as planned
+Remarks : Works as planned

 #### Chat Message

-Test Case

-To test if AI can return chat message results after processing user chat requests
+Test Case : To test if AI can return chat message results after processing user chat requests

-Expected Result

-To reply with high quality answers
+Expected Result : To reply with high quality answers

-Pass/ Fail
+Pass/ Fail : Pass

-Pass

-Remarks

-Chatbot does not answer questions out of scope, as intended Answer returned are of good quality
+Remarks: Chatbot does not answer questions out of scope, as intended\nAnswer returned are of good quality

 #### Upload File (No Report Generation)